 This Official Statement consists of Part I and Part II.
-The purpose of Part I, which includes the cover page and inside cover pages to this Official Statement, and the appendices to this Part I, is to set forth certain information concerning the New York City Housing Development Corporation (the "Corporation") in connection with the sale of \$180,400,000 principal amount of its Multi-Family Housing Revenue Bonds, 2022 Series A (the "2022 Series A Bonds").
-The 2022 Series A Bonds (other than the 2022 Series A Step Coupon Term Bonds (defined below)) will bear interest at fixed rates to maturity or to the date, if any, on which the 2022 Series A Bonds are purchased upon mandatory tender at the option of the Corporation.
-The 2022 Series A Bonds maturing on November 1, 2042 with CUSIP number 64972EN54 identified as step coupon term bonds on the inside cover page hereof (the "2022 Series A Step Coupon Term Bonds") will be issued as step coupon term bonds and will bear the specified rates of interest during each rate period as set forth under "DESCRIPTION OF THE 2022 SERIES A BONDS-2022 Series A Step Coupon Term Bonds" or to the date, if any, within such rate period on which the 2022 Series A Step Coupon Term Bonds are purchased upon mandatory tender at the option of the Corporation.
-The 2022 Series A Bonds, which will directly finance socially beneficial projects, are also referred to as "Sustainable Development Bonds."
+The purpose of Part I, which includes the cover page and inside cover page to this Official Statement, and the appendices to this Part I, is to set forth certain information concerning the New York City Housing Development Corporation (the "Corporation") in connection with the sale of \$110,010,000 principal amount of its Multi-Family Housing Revenue Bonds, 2022 Series E-1 Bonds") and \$41,330,000 principal amount of its Multi-Family Housing Revenue Bonds, 2022 Series E-2 (the "2022 Series E-2 Bonds" and, collectively with the 2022 Series E-1 Bonds, the "2022 Series E Bonds").
+The 2022 Series E Bonds will bear interest at fixed rates to maturity or to the date, if any, on which the 2022 Series E Bonds are purchased upon mandatory tender at the option of the Corporation.
+The 2022 Series E Bonds, which will directly finance socially beneficial projects, are also referred to as "Sustainable Development Bonds."
 See "PLAN OF FINANCING-General-Sustainable Development Bonds."

-The 2022 Series A Bonds are to be issued in accordance with the New York City Housing Development Corporation Act, Article XII of the Private Housing Finance Law, constituting Chapter 44 b of the Consolidated Laws of the State of New York, as amended (the "Act"), and pursuant to a resolution entitled "Multi-Family Housing Revenue Bonds Bond Resolution" adopted by the Members of the Corporation on July 27, 1993, as amended from time to time (the "General Resolution") and a supplemental resolution for the 2022 Series A Bonds entitled "Three Hundred Thirty-Fourth Supplemental Resolution Authorizing the Issuance of Multi-Family Housing Revenue Bonds, 2022 Series A" (the "2022 Series A Supplemental Resolution"), adopted by the Members of the Corporation on November 30, 2021.
-The General Resolution and the 2022 Series A Supplemental Resolution are referred to herein, collectively, as the "Resolutions."
+The 2022 Series E Bonds are to be issued in accordance with the New York City Housing Development Corporation Act, Article XII of the Private Housing Finance Law, constituting Chapter 44 b of the Consolidated Laws of the State of New York, as amended (the "Act"), and pursuant to a resolution entitled "Multi-Family Housing Revenue Bonds Bond Resolution" adopted by the Members of the Corporation on July 27, 1993, as amended from time to time (the "General Resolution") and a supplemental resolution for the 2022 Series E Bonds entitled "Three Hundred Fortieth Supplemental Resolution Authorizing the Issuance of Multi-Family Housing Revenue Bonds, 2022 Series E" (the "2022 Series E Supplemental Resolution"), adopted by the Members of the Corporation on June 1, 2022.
+The General Resolution and the 2022 Series E Supplemental Resolution are referred to herein, collectively, as the "Resolutions."
 Part II of this Official Statement sets forth additional information concerning the Corporation, the Act, the Program (as such term is defined below) and the Bonds Outstanding.

 Pursuant to the General Resolution (except as otherwise expressly provided therein or in a Supplemental Resolution authorizing a series of bonds), all bonds issued thereunder are equally and ratably secured by the Revenues and assets pledged thereunder.
-All bonds issued or to be issued under the General Resolution, including the 2022 Series A Bonds, are herein referred to as the "Bonds."
+All bonds issued or to be issued under the General Resolution, including the 2022 Series E Bonds, are herein referred to as the "Bonds."
 Under the General Resolution, the Corporation may issue Bonds to finance any corporate purpose for which Bonds may be issued under the Act or any other applicable law hereafter enacted.
 The activities of the Corporation undertaken pursuant to the General Resolution are hereinafter referred to as the "Program."
 Under the Program, to date, the Corporation has issued Bonds to finance Mortgage Loans for privately owned multifamily rental housing for low and moderate income tenants.
 Multi-family housing developments financed by the Corporation under the Program are referred to herein individually as a "Development" or a "Project" and, collectively, as the "Developments" or the "Projects."